bjornmeansbear/lectureScripts/WhatIsSGD.md

   - holistic; what buckminster fuller was talking about when he said we live on "spaceship earth"
   - If you frame everything this way, you can't accidentally leave out a kind of sustainability.

-## Picturing Sustainabilitist Aesthetics

-What comes to mind when you hear the phrase “sustainable graphic design?”

-- Is there a particular style?
-- Is there a particular client?
-- Is there a particular material?
-- Is there a particular visual trope? a color? a pattern?
-- Is there a particular message?

 ## Defining Sustainable Graphic Design

-> The key to doing something about sustainability is that you first have to say what it is that you want to sustain.
+In the 2013 book Flourishing: A Frank Conversation about Sustainability, John Ehrenfeld writes “The key to doing something about sustainability is that you first have to say what it is that you want to sustain.”
+To define sustainable graphic design we must first define what it is we are sustaining.
-> — John Ehrenfeld, _Flourishing: A Frank Conversation about Sustainability_

 To define sustainable graphic design we must first define what it is we are sustaining.